SDenisko/DevOps_online_Chernigiv_2021Q4/task5.2/readme.md

 	I — File uses hashed tree index.
 	N — File is stored inside inode.

-for change attribute of the file uses "chattr" command.
+For change attribute of the file is used "chattr" command.